-Shortly after this was long-time friend and college buddy, Patrick Rose, on a short but enjoyable Bow hunt on the Limpopo River.
+Shortly after this was long-time friend and college buddy, Patrick, on a short but enjoyable Bow hunt on the Limpopo River.

 Next up also on Leopard were Steve and Diane, accompanied by their friends, Curtis and Christine hunting with PH Brent Hein.
 This was Steve’s fifth safari for Leopard and Diane's first visit to the Dark Continent.
 It was a great trip, not without highs and lows, especially when the Tom headed into a thicket after taking the shot.
 All turned out good, so Happy Days all around, Steve also taking Nyala, a bunch of Zebra and a nice old Eland Bull.